thejud/text-processing-cookbook/README.md

 I also use the `cat foo | bar` form in many places rather than `bar < foo` because I've fat-fingered '>' instead of '<' one too many times, overwriting my source file.
-Additionally, I also use most of these scripts as part of a larger pipeline, so there's often another step.
+Additionally, I also use most of these scripts as part of a larger pipeline, so there's often another few steps to generate the input instead of a simple `cat` command.
 Here's an example of how a command and its output will be formatted.

     seq 10 | head -3
      1